RetroDECK/ES-DE/USERGUIDE-DEV.md

 When starting ES-DE with the default settings, you will see the System view first.
 From here you can navigate your game systems and enter their respective gamelists.

-Depending on the theme, the system navigation carousel can be either horizontal or vertical.
+Depending on the theme, the system navigation carousel can be horizontal, vertical or displayed as a wheel.
 The default theme rbsimple-DE provides horizontal navigation, i.e. you browse your systems by scrolling left or right.

-The game systems are sorted by their full names, as defined in the es_systems.xml file.
+The game systems are sorted by their full names by default, as defined in the es_systems.xml file.
+It's however possible to set a custom sortname per system, as explained in the [INSTALL-DEV.md](INSTALL-DEV.md#es_systemsxml) document.

 ![alt text](images/es-de_system_view.png "ES-DE System View") _The **System view** is the default starting point for the application, it's here that you browse through your game systems._